Green-Software-Foundation/if-docs/docs/07-tutorials/how-to-build-models.md

   }
 }
 ```

+You will likely want add some input data validation here too.

 Finally, if your model used any fields in `inputs` or created new `outputs` that have nopt been used in the Impact Framework before, then you should add them to `units.yaml` and `units.ts`.